 2. Flood your space with plants.

-For a region that spends half the year freezing, Scandinavians sure do love their plants.
-So embrace your love of greenery in style like interior designer Katie Day, and hang your leafy friends from a wooden ladder above your freestanding bathtub.
+Living in a region that spends half the year freezing, Scandinavians sure do love their plants.
+So embrace your love of greenery in style like interior designer Katie Day and hang your leafy friends from a wooden ladder above a freestanding bathtub.
 Select plants with interesting leaves for a unique display.